wasny0ps/Damn-Vulnerable-DeFi/Challenges/Free Rider/README.md

 }
 ```

 In the `attack()` function, we will do flash swap to get WETH.
-Therefore, we must send at least 0.045135406218655967 ETH to pay the fee for the 15 WETH flash swap.
+Therefore, we must send at least 0.045135406218655967 ETH to **pay the fee for the 15 WETH flash swap**.

 ```solidity
 function attack()external payable{